sahuam/Hello-World-Static-Java-Web-Application/README.md

           |
           |--->index.html

-<b>Step 2 - Deploying HelloWorld Project in Apache Tomcat.</b>
+<b>Step 2 - Deploying HelloWorld Project in Apache Tomcat.</b></br>
 If tomcat is not install in your system.
 Click here to visit the website to download --> <a href="https://tomcat.apache.org/download-90.cgi">Apache Tomcat 9</a>

+After installation check the install direcorty path.
+For example I am taking the install directory path as "C:\Program Files\Apache Software Foundation\Tomcat 9.0"

 Copy the project folder HelloWorld in "<tomcat-install-dir>/webapps/" directory.
+Open cmd(command prompt) on your system and follow the below steps -
+          - goto to bin folder of tomcat type : <b>cd "C:\Program Files\Apache Software Foundation\Tomcat 9.0\bin"</b>
+          - For starting tomcat type : <b>startup.bat</b>